ExpressGateway/express-gateway.io/_pages/case-studies/viriciti.md

 with [Prometheus][prometheus] and they needed a solution that could make them more agile without the headache of starting over.

-> One of the most important qualities about Express Gateway was that it is fully customizable.
+> "One of the most important qualities about Express Gateway was that it is fully customizable.
 We built custom plugins and didn’t want to start over.
-Express Gateway gave us the flexibility we needed.
+Express Gateway gave us the flexibility we needed."

 The cherry on the top was the ability of easily deploy Express Gateway in any cloud environment.
 The team decided to deploy Express Gateway as a Docker containers, using [Kubernetes][kubernetes] as orchestrator.